Previous chapter | Index | Next chapter

 “We enter fever to conceive,” she told him shakily.
 He heard her gasp as he took his first sip of the disgusting tea, but she went on bravely.
 “We can’t conceive outside of them.
 If you stop them, then how will you have children?”

 He knew that a tutor came to the house once a day to teach her all those things.
-An older omega from the Wen clan, wedded to Wen Xu when he was still young, who taught each child to write and read and prepare themselves for what life would bring them.
+An older kunze from the Wen clan, wedded to Wen Xu when he was still young, who taught each child to write and read and prepare themselves for what life would bring them.
 Wei Wuxian thought he would have long gone mad if he were in Wen Linfeng’s stead.
 He thought he might have become trapped inside of his own head as well as between those four walls, just like she was.

 “Do you want to have children one day?” he asked her, turning around to face her at last.